 - Fleur de Sel

 Line a 8 X 8 X 2-inch baking pan with parchment paper.
-Cut slits at the corner seams to help it fit, and use a large enough piece that it goes all the way up the sides of the pan.
+Cut slits at the corners to help it fit, and use a large enough piece that it goes all the way up the sides of the pan.
 (This will help you lift the dessert out of the pan when it's done.)

 Use a food processor to grind the cereal into a fine powder.
 You can also do this by placing the cereal in a large zip-lock bag, and then going over it with a rolling pin.